 All members can stand for election to represent the area they live in.
 We have divided the areas into ‘constituencies’ based on your postcode, similar to what happens in a local council election.

-Click here for your governor information pack.
-There is also information produced by NHS Improvements (formally known as Monitor), the independent regulator, on the role of governors that you may find useful:
+There is information produced by NHS Improvement (formally known as Monitor), the independent regulator, on the role of governors that you may find useful:

 - Your statutory responsibilities: a reference guide for Governors

 - A brief guide for NHS Foundation Trust Governors

 - Click here to access NHS Improvement website